-We have been working on the concept of a Virtual Biorepository System since 2019, though the work was sidetracked by the COVID-19 pandemic.
+A Virtual Biorepository System has been worked on as a concept since 2019, though the work was sidetracked by the COVID-19 pandemic.
 However, chaotic and fragmented control measures implemented throughout the pandemic reaffirmed the need for easy access to well-characterized, representative samples (as proposed in the VBS).

 Access to well-characterized specimens and associated metadata for high-threat pathogens is crucial for research, diagnostics, and therapeutics.
 There is currently a significant unmet need in this area.
 In the face of emergent infectious disease outbreaks and pandemics, a global effort is required to respond effectively.
 As part of the global health community, our timeliness, knowledge, and readiness could be critical in halting the spread of diseases and saving lives.